 Nickelodeon Logo

 Nickelodeon Emblem

-The TV channel has a few more visual identity signs, but these are basic ones.
-Moreover, after the redesign, the children’s TV network does not get rid of the logo completely – it transfers some of it to its departments and programs for use.
-The emphasis was on graphics in early versions, but then it was abandoned: it remained only in animated versions.
+The TV channel has a few more visual identity signs, but these are basic.
+Moreover, after the redesign, the children’s TV network does not completely remove the logo – it transfers some of it to its departments and programs for use.
+The emphasis was on graphics in early versions, but then it was abandoned; it remained only in animated versions.

-Nickelodeon tried different types of typefaces for its identity.
-Among them: Odin Becker, Windsor Bold, Frankfurter, Balloon Extra Bold, Bauhaus (or Litebulb).
+Nickelodeon tried different typefaces for its identity, including Odin Becker, Windsor Bold, Frankfurter, Balloon Extra Bold, and Bauhaus (or Litebulb).

 Nickelodeon Symbol

-The corporate logo palette was monochrome at first, and then rainbow.
-But since 1984, only one color has been used – orange.
+The corporate logo palette was initially monochrome and then rainbow.
+But since 1984, only one color has been used—orange.
 It is considered official.

+Nickelodeon Logo